AdobeDocs/federated-audience-composition.en/help/connections/home.md

 After downloading the client library configuration, you can now set up a WIF connection with Federated Audience Configuration.

-### Google Big Query Apigee Gateway Support {#apigee}
+### Google BigQuery Apigee Gateway Support {#apigee}

-You can use Apigee, Google Cloud's native API management platform, to proxy your API calls to Google Big Query.
+You can use Apigee, Google Cloud's native API management platform, to proxy your API calls to Google BigQuery.

 You'll first need to create a proxy within the Apigee UI.
 In Google Cloud, go to **Apigee** followed by **Proxy development**, **API proxies**, and **Create** to bring up the **Create a proxy** panel.
 On the panel, you can fill in the following details: